Dick Fancy

 right all your ears tingling

-sex sex sex all those x's and what they
+sex sex sex all those x's and what

 mean lit up red.
 Oh